zapier/zapier-platform-cli/README.md

 * `zapier deprecate [1.0.0] [YYYY-MM-DD]` - mark a version as deprecated, but let users continue to use it (we'll email them)
 * `zapier env 1.0.0 [KEY] [value]` - set an environment variable to some value

 > Note: there is a distinction between your _local_ environment and what is deployed to Zapier - you could have many versions deployed with users on each.
-Making changes locally never impacts users until you `zapier promote` (including `zapier watch`).
+Making changes locally never impacts users until you `zapier promote` (even changes deployed by `zapier watch`).
 Likewise, deploying one version will not impact other versions - they are completely isolated.

 ### App Definition